-Bayani Brew traces its origins from a native formulation consisting of lemongrass (tanglad), pandan and other indigenous leaves rich in antioxidants and Vitamin C (calamansi) introduced by the nanays (mothers) of the Gawad Kalinga community in Brgy.
-Encanto, Angat, Bulacan a few years back.
-Tita Linda would serve this concoction scalding hot from the casserole to visitors at the GK Enchanted Farm.
-GK founder and father Tony Meloto had the “whynot?!” idea of serving this ice-cold (albeit at that time, there was still neither ice nor electricity at the farm! 🙂 and possibly bottling these refreshing drinks.
-Visitors and patrons would then ask for more (even finding it addictive at times— but in a good healthy way of course).
+Bayani Brew draws inspiration from Filipino heritage tsaa recipes.
+Unlike your regular tea, Bayani Brew is a teasan brewed from purely local caffeine-free ingredients such as lemongrass (tanglad), pandan and calamansi.
+Nanays (mothers) in the countryside such as Tita Linda of the Gawad Kalinga Enchanted Farm community in Brgy.
+Encanto, Angat, Bulacan would serve this concoction scalding hot from the casserole to volunteers in the farm.
+GK founder and father Tony Meloto had the “why not?!” idea of serving this ice-cold (albeit at that time, there was still neither ice nor electricity at the farm! 🙂 and possibly bottling these refreshing drinks.
+Visitors and patrons would then ask for more (even finding it addictive at times — but in a good healthy way of course).
 The rest, as the cliché goes, is history.

-The other variant Bayani Brew Camotea Commotion, introduced by yet another nanay, Tita Yolly, was a shockingly bright pink drink with a refreshing tingling sensation served cold while Team GK workers and volunteers were doing a planning session for the development of sustainable livelihood programs for the GK Enchanted Farm one evening.
-More surprising than its natural color was the secret/mysterious ingredient “talbos ng kamote,” the most unglamorous, neglected, prolific (they sort of grow like weeds), and yet uber-healthiest plant on earth.
+Another variant of Bayani Brew is a teasan brewed from sweet potato leaves (talbos ng kamote) introduced by yet another nanay, Tita Yolly.
+Our local take on Pink Lemonade, it’s a shockingly bright pink drink with a refreshing tingling sensation that Tita Yolly served cold to volunteers working on sustainable livelihood programs of the GK Enchanted Farm.
+More surprising than its pink natural color was the secret/mysterious ingredient talbos ng kamote, the most unglamorous, neglected, prolific (they sort of grow like weeds), and yet uber-healthiest plant on earth.
 Google it, if you don’t believe us!

 So taken for granted is this plant, that not a few times have we probably heard that derogatory catchphrase to just “go home and plant camote.”
-But thanks to the nanays at the GK Enchanted Farm*— the once pejorative is now innovative; the formerly insulting, now incredibly refreshing!
+But thanks to the nanays at farm, the once pejorative is now innovative; the formerly insulting, now incredibly refreshing!

 The next Bayani Brew drink may yet be another native, healthy, and surely yummy concoction of the nanays we fondly call our Titas, or even another heirloom recipe from another region.
 There is just so much natural goodness of our people and our land left untapped!